 Moo0 System Monitor is a free and portable system resource monitoring utility.
 This tool is made up of multiple graphs that display all of the relevant system data.
-This programme displays CPU and GPU use and temperatures, as well as the amount of free memory, HDD temperature, and network speed.
+This program displays CPU and GPU use and temperatures, as well as the amount of free memory, HDD temperature, and network speed.
 You can also add other fields to show more information if you wish.
-The tool allows for some customisation, such as changing the tool’s size or transparency.
+The tool allows for some customization, such as changing the tool’s size or transparency.
 You may also set this tool to auto-hide after a specified amount of inactivity.
 Many different color schemes are supported by the tool, and you can even set the color scheme to change automatically.

 If you want to see detailed information about your system, HWMonitor is the tool to use.
-This system monitor programme is completely free, and it allows you to keep track of your gear and examine all pertinent data.
+This system monitor program is entirely free, and it allows you to keep track of your gear and examine all pertinent data.
 The application includes a hardware tree that you may expand to obtain all of the information you need.
 You can see vital statistics like temperature, fan speed, and utilization with this tool.

 Although you can view information on your motherboard, CPU, graphics card, and hard disc, you don’t appear to be able to see any information about your RAM or network connection.

 You can monitor your CPU, RAM, and disc utilization using these tools, which is more than adequate for most people.
 You can change the colors or the frequency of each tool if you wish.
 We should point you that these apps employ a simple way to display your system’s resource utilization.
-Unfortunately. you won’t be able to see the actual figures if you use this method, which may be a drawback for certain users.
+Unfortunately. you won’t be able to see the actual figures if you use this method, which may be a drawback for specific users.